 Instrument used as an aid in helping to highlight a student’s interests or personality traits and explore potential occupations and industries.
 Assessments do not “tell” a student what they should do.
 We use the Focus2 assessment.

-Career Coaching Appointment
+Career Advising Appointment

 One-on-one meeting to discuss any career-related goal, objective, or concern.